xeepy/PKPrac/CONTRIBUTING.md

 ## Development Guidelines

 ### Code Style
-- Follow Java naming conventions
+- Follow standard Java naming conventions
-- Use meaningful variable and method names
+- Use descriptive variable and method names
-- Add comments for complex logic
+- Comment complex logic so others can understand it
-- Maintain the existing code structure and patterns
+- Keep the existing code structure and patterns

 ### License Headers
-All new files must include the GPL v3 license header:
+All new files need the GPL v3 license header:
 ```java
 /*
  * PKPrac - A parkour practice mod